sith-lab/amulet/artifact_evaluation/README.md

 | STT         | ARCH-SEQ | YES                 | 12452.26                  | 22.49                               | 62261.31                      |
 +-------------+----------+---------------------+---------------------------+-------------------------------------+-------------------------------+
 ```
-This table will take around ~18 hours to generate.
-(Tested on an AMD EPYC 7713 @ 3.72GHz)

-This table will take around ~19 hours to generate.
+For 50 parallel instances, this table will take around ~19 hours to generate.
 (Tested on an AMD EPYC 7713 @ 3.72GHz)

 ## Table 6: Smaller uarch structures